tech-neault/kickstarter-analysis/README.md

 From our analysis, we know that Theater projects that had Kickstarters launched in May saw the highest numbers of successfully meeting their goal.
 We also know that the later in the summer months a Kickstarter was launched, the number of successfully funded projects continued a steady decline.
 This suggests that Louise will have the most success if she launches her Kickstarter in May.

 Luckily for theater lovers, all months see a higher total of successfully funded projects than failed campaigns.
 However, the month of December saw 37 successes to 35 failures.
 This is not only the lowest number of total campaigns launched, but also the closest margin of difference between success and failure.
-Therefore, we don't recommend Louise launch her Kickstarter in December
+Therefore, we don't recommend Louise launch her Kickstarter in December.

 #### By Goals